Chorus of Clearwire investors against Sprint bid growing louder

 By Sinead Carew

-NEW YORK Investors holding 29 percent of the outstanding minority shares of Clearwire Corp CLWR.O are unhappy with Sprint's $2.2 billion (1.3 billion pounds) bid for the wireless service provider and are pushing for a higher offer.
+NEW YORK, Jan 18 Investors holding 29 percent of the outstanding minority shares of Clearwire Corp are unhappy with Sprint's $2.2 billion bid for the wireless service provider and are pushing for a higher offer.

 Securing that approval is looking increasingly tenuous, however.